 SELECT * FROM setup_timers;+-------------+-------------+ | NAME | TIMER_NAME | +-------------+-------------+ | idle | MICROSECOND | | wait | CYCLE | | stage | NANOSECOND | | statement | NANOSECOND | | transaction | NANOSECOND | +-------------+-------------+

 By default, the Performance Schema uses the best timer available for each instrument type, but you can select a different one.

-To time wait events, the most important criterion is to
+To time wait events, the most important criterion is to reduce

-extra “overhead” compared to the
+“overhead” compared to the

-CYCLE timer is not significant, because
+CYCLE timer is not significant, because the

-the overhead caused by calling a timer twice (once when the
+overhead caused by calling a timer twice (once when the

 statement starts, once when it ends) is orders of magnitude

 less compared to the CPU time used to execute the statement

 benefit here, only drawbacks.